Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 28 Oktober 2024 10.34.00 UTC
+- WIB: Senin, 28 Oktober 2024 11.30.00 UTC
-- WITA: Senin, 28 Oktober 2024 11.34.00 UTC
+- WITA: Senin, 28 Oktober 2024 12.30.00 UTC
-- WIT: Senin, 28 Oktober 2024 12.34.00 UTC
+- WIT: Senin, 28 Oktober 2024 13.30.00 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: funny
+Kategori: nature